Walfred-MA/Ctyper/readme.md

 The results will be represented as pangenome alleles, which is defined as genic segments with locally phased variants that are combinatorially heritable mostly range in 15-50 kb, about the size of "Haplotype blocks" or "LD-blocks".

-The pangenome alleles are further classified as pangenome allele-types, which are highly similar subgroups, and can be used to represent complex genetic variations such as structrual variations, gene conversion, duplication, translocation and etc.
+The pangenome alleles are further classified as pangenome allele-types among populations, which are highly similar subgroups, and can be used to represent complex genetic variations such as structrual variations, gene conversion, duplication, translocation and etc.

 Ctyper is highly efficient, accurate and visualizable, thus allows high resolution large cohort association studies on complex CNV genes as well as complex genetic variations.